 The Lights

-Alaska Northern Lights offers only 3 SAD therapy lights, the Aurora LightPad Max or Mini, and the NorthStar.
+Alaska Northern Lights offers only 3 SAD therapy lights: the Aurora LightPad Max or Mini, and the NorthStar.

-What sets these lamps out from other brands is their sheer power!
+What sets these lamps apart from other brands is their sheer power!
 All of these claim to output over 10,000 lux at 2 feet!
 And they do!
 We’ll go over the data a little later.

 Aurora LightPad Mini vs Max